Home / Events / Talk: "The Mary Rose" by Sally Tyrrell

 The Mary Rose was built in 1510 at the start of King Henry VIII's reign and was one of his favourite ships for 34 years, until it sank in 1545.
 King Henry is credited as the founding father of the Royal Navy and established an impressive fleet, with many vessels like the Mary Rose being built in his dockyard in Portsmouth.
 Henry VIII was an enthusiastic shipbuilder, whose pride in his "Army by Sea" would see his fleet grow from five at the start of his reign to 53 by the time of his death in 1547.
 While he may have had many ships, it is the Mary Rose that is remembered as his favourite.
 It is his establishment of the Royal Navy based in Portsmouth that has played such a significant role in England's history.

 The talk on 27th March and the visit to the Museum later are separate events so you can book on either or both.
-The talk is free, the cost of visiting the museum will be advised later.
+The talk is free, the cost of visiting the museum is £37 / person.
 The talk will take place in The Fabrosa room of Hornet Services Sailing Club.
-Those who wish to have a meal before the talk will be able to order one at the bar in the Hornet Clubhouse from 18:00.
-To gain entry to The Hornet site you will need to show the Security guards some photo ID of either your driving licence or your passport.
+If you would like to have dinner at The Hornet beforehand it would help the galley staff if you would pre-order your meal in advance.
+The bar menu can be found on the Hornet Clubhouse website

 The itinerary for the evening is: